Welsh republicanism: History of republicanism in Wales

-Before the Senedd

-In 1894, David Lloyd George, MP for Caernarfon, attacked the grandeur of the monarchy in his second speech in the House of Commons.
+20th century

 Cliff Bere, a founder of the Welsh Republican Movement, stated in the early 1950s, "The English Crown still forms an important part of the English machinery of domination, accusing politicians of all hues of being willing to avail themselves of the English crown's usefulness … as a means of maintaining domination upon the Celtic nations of Britain".

 The 1969 investiture of Charles, Prince of Wales, saw strong opposition from Welsh nationalists, with the situation described before the investiture as "something close to open warfare between the Government's police and young people of Wales".

 The Welsh Socialist Republican Movement was a short lived political group that emerged following the 1979 devolution referendum which campaigned for an independent and socialist Welsh independent republic.

+The song "Charles Windsor" by the English indie pop band McCarthy was covered by the Welsh rock band Manic Street Preachers on their 1994 EP Life Becoming a Landslide.
+It includes lyrics describing the deposing of Charles.

 21st century

 Wales' largest pro-independence party, Plaid Cymru and Gwlad, both have a neutral position and propose a referendum after independence on the future status of the monarchy in Wales.
 Plaid Cymru has a number of republican members and supporters, including former party leader Leanne Wood.

 Bethan Sayed MS argued in 2019 that Senedd members should not have to swear an oath of allegiance to the queen, and instead should be allowed to swear an oath of allegiance, loyalty and service to the people of Wales.

-In 2021, the pressure group Republic crowdfunded billboards across Britain calling for the abolition of the monarchy, with billboards appearing in Wales in Aberdare, Swansea and Cardiff declaring in both Welsh and English that "Wales doesn't need a prince", referring to Charles.
+In September 2021, the pressure group Republic crowdfunded billboards across Britain calling for the abolition of the monarchy, with billboards appearing in Wales in Aberdare, Swansea and Cardiff declaring in both Welsh and English that "Wales doesn't need a prince", referring to Charles.

 The Wales Green Party support a Welsh republic in the event that Wales becomes independent.
 The party has stated that if a referendum were to be held on the matter of Welsh independence then it would support Welsh independence.

+In 2021 the Welsh Underground Network was formed.
+The network is a mass organisation that undertakes community work and has stated its commitment to the creation of a socialist republic of Wales.
+The network is fraternally linked to Plaid Gomiwnyddol Cymru.

 Propel and Sovereign Wales do not hold a position on the monarchy or a future Head of State in an independent Wales, whilst Socialist Party Wales advocate a 'socialist Wales as part of a socialist federation of Wales, England, Scotland and Ireland'.